rivine/home/README.md

-## Home of the ItsYou.online product organization
+## Home of the Rivine product organization

-This repository is the starting point for people to find their way in all other repos in the Itsyou.online product organization.
+This repository is the starting point for people to find their way in all other repos in the Rivine product organization.

 - owner of this organization = Rob Van Mieghem
 - backup = Niko Vinken